Dengqen County, also known as “Tengchen County“, is located in northeast of Tibet and thewest of Chamdo City.

-It is adjacent to Riwoqe County in the east, Baqing County and Suo County in the west, Lhorong County and Banbar County in the south, Zadoi County and Nangqian County of Qinghai Province in the north.
+It is adjacent to Riwoqe County in east, Baqen County and Sog County in west, Lhorong County and Banbar County in south, Zadoi County and Nangqian County of Qinghai Province in north.

-The most famous scenic spot in Dengqen is the largest Bon monastery – Zi Zu Monastery.
-It is one of the largest existing temples in the eastern Tibetan area with the largest number of followers and the best preserved Bon rituals.
+The most famous scenic spot in Dengqen is the largest Bon monastery – Zi Zu Monastery (Ritrol Lhakhang).
+It is one of the largest existing monasteries in the eastern Tibetan area with the largest number of followers and the best preserved Bon rituals.

 Best travel time

 Plateau cold zone climate